Part 1: get your mindset right.

 Before we dive into Body Parts, let me introduce myself.

-I am an Alexander Technique teacher, Pilates & Qigong instructor, Gym instructor and a licensed Chinese Medicine acupuncturist and herbalist.
+I am qualified as an Alexander Technique teacher, Pilates & Qigong instructor, Gym instructor and a Chinese Medicine acupuncturist and herbalist.

 How my work can help you with your problems

-- That we all share similar habits, especially since most of us do the same things with our bodies (sit by a computer),
+- We all share similar habits, especially since most of us do the same things with our bodies (sit by a computer),

-- That this is all about consistent awareness and focus: being mindful towards your body through time, while applying the right principles to improve your condition (the mind-body language).
+- This is all about consistent awareness and focus: being mindful towards your body through time, while applying the right principles to improve your condition (the mind-body language).

 Long term, consistent mindset: be in your body